 Online grooming of children for sexual exploitation (using all forms of technology) is a growing problem worldwide.
 Grooming is the process by which an adult establishes or builds a relationship with a child, either in-person or online, with the purpose of exploiting them.
-Often, these perpetrators use images of children and teenagers they find online as their own profile pictures, to pretend to be a certain age in order to establish contact with a minor.
+Often, these offenders use images of children and young people they find online as their own profile pictures, to pretend to be a certain age in order to establish contact with a minor.

 In particular, social media sites are widely used for online grooming.
-Offenders can use the Internet to target children by scanning social media or online gaming sites to find a young person's personal information before contacting them.
-Offenders then use that information to create a fake profile and request children of the same school, sports clubs, and/or neighborhood so that they feel more comfortable accepting the request and interacting with them and to eventually sexually exploit them.
-Child Internet users are particularly open to interacting with strangers because they use social media as a way to meet new people and create meaningful relationships online, rather than solely as a way to keep in touch with people they already know.
+Offenders can use the internet to target children by scanning social media or online gaming sites to find a young person's personal information before contacting them.
+Offenders then use that information to create a fake profile and request children and young people of the same school, sports clubs, and/or neighbourhood so that they feel more comfortable accepting the request and interacting with them to eventually sexually exploit them.
+Children and young people may be open to interacting with strangers because they use social media as a way to meet new people and create meaningful relationships online, rather than solely as a way to keep in touch with people they already know.

 Over the last two decades, online gaming has similarly grown into a worldwide activity for adults and children alike.
-The functionality of online gaming platforms has evolved and expanded to include Internet access, messaging platforms, and photo and video sharing, therefore, enabling people around the world to communicate and play games with each other in real-time.
-Sexual predators increasingly use online games as a means to easily gain access to and connect with children.
+The functionality of online gaming platforms has evolved and expanded to include internet access, messaging platforms, and photo and video sharing, therefore, enabling people around the world to communicate and play games with each other in real-time.
+Online offenders increasingly use online games as a means to easily gain access to and connect with children.